 Most of us walk through life feeling like a separate, deficient self.
 Beliefs that I’m not good enough, I’m unlovable, there’s something wrong with me, are often running the show from behind the scenes.
 We may not even be aware of it, but we are a slave to these beliefs.
 There is this sense of separation that I am here, and everyone and everything else is out there.

-Through this inquiry, which include the Boomerang, Panorama and Unfindable Inquiries, we go about looking for this separate, deficient self that seems to be so tantalizingly, inherently real.
+In this inquiry, we go about looking for this separate, deficient self that seems to be so tantalizingly, inherently real.
 We look to see if we can actually find it.
 We can also look for separate objects, other people, ideas, beliefs and spiritual concepts such as awareness, consciousness and enlightenment.

 If you are seeking for some future fulfillment or enlightenment, if you find yourself triggered in relationships with family, friends, work, or are struggling with addiction, deficiency thoughts, or any type of physical or emotional pain or trauma, then this inquiry is for you.